Writing for Services

 Why Writing for Services?

-A structured layout makes services more likely to appear in commercial search results as a featured snippet, a summary that shows the steps someone can take access, renew, or register for a service.
+A structured layout makes services more likely to appear in search results as featured snippets, a summary showing the steps needed to access, renew, or register for a service.

 Writing for Services Guidelines